LLLLLuckyyy/WeatherApplication/README.md

 5 items have date from 2021/07/05 to 2021/07/07 (inclusive both) and 1 item has DateTime.Now date to check current conditions.

 Questions:
-- Is it better to create request/response class model with only one property or not create class and leave method with such parameter?
+- Is it better to create request/response class model with only one property or not create class and leave method with simple parameter?
-- Is it good to make try/catch in controller class in order to reduce addiction?
+- Is it good to make try/catch in controller class in order to reduce dependency with repository class?

+Will be glad to hear any recommendations/ideas regarding this project)

-Thank you for attention and interesting task.
+Thank you for attention and interesting task)